 We are a family operation selling only the honey our bees produce.
-We do not sell honey from third party producers under our label and are therefore responsible both for the care of our bees and the methods by which we produce the honey.
+We do not sell honey from third party producers under our label and are therefore responsible both for the care of our bees and the methods by which we produce our honey.

 We adhere to the principles of the slow food movement and believe that foods should be produced carefully and savored.
 But above all, we believe that nature’s purest foods are also the healthiest and most flavorful.
 Pesticide and herbicide residues in non-organic honey can taint the flavor and commercially processed methods of packing honey remove and destroy the pollen, enzymes and other compounds that give raw honey its taste and beneficial properties.

 We produce all our honey artisanally and organically without the use of artificial feeds, chemical miticides, heat, or filtration and only use organic compounds to care for our bees.

-Our ‘Ohi’a Lehua and Wilelaiki honey varietals are certified organic by the Internatoinal Certification Services, Inc.
+Our ‘Ohi’a Lehua and Wilelaiki honey varietals are certified organic by the International Certification Services, Inc.

 One of the world's rarest honeys, organic Ohi'a Lehua honey (also known as Lehua honey) is found only in Hawaii, and is produced in late spring and early summer from Lehua blossoms in the Ohi'a forests of Mauna Loa.
 It is a white, crystallized honey, with a naturally thick, spreadable texture, and a delicate, understated floral flavor.
 Ideal for tea drinkers, since it doesn't mask the taste of the tea, it is also excellent for spreading on toast, mixing with nut butters, and scooping directly from the jar!